danny0x4/danny0x4/README.md

 - 👋 Hi, I’m @danny0x4
-- 👀 I’m interested in Python, Cyber Security.
-Even though i suck
+- 👀 I’m interested in Python
 - 🌱 I’m currently learning everything🤣
 - 👌 Fortune favours the bold.
 - 📫 How to reach me?
 Connect with me on twitter